Aldinga

 PROFILE FAQ

-Aldinga has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Aldinga has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

-Infrastructure changes significantly impact an area's performance.
-AreaSearch identified 13 projects likely affecting the region.
-Notable ones are Aldinga Master Planned Community by Villawood Properties, Aldinga Sports Park Master Plan Redevelopment, Main South Road Duplication Project (Stage 2) from Aldinga to Sellicks Beach, and Aldinga - A New Community.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects likely affecting this region.
+Notable initiatives include Aldinga Master Planned Community by Villawood Properties, Aldinga Sports Park Master Plan Redevelopment, Main South Road Duplication Project (Stage 2) from Aldinga to Sellicks Beach, and Aldinga Central Shopping Centre Expansion.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.